marinebon/marinebon.github.io/pages/ccmbon.md

 author_profile: false
 ---

-This project will integrate remote sensing products, _in situ_ data and models in support of long term needs of the NOAA California Current Integrated Ecosystem Assessment (CCIEA), National Marine Sanctuary Programs, Bureau of Ocean Energy Management, and State of California.
+This project will integrate remote sensing products, *in situ* data and models in support of long term needs of the NOAA California Current Integrated Ecosystem Assessment (CCIEA), Office of National Marine Sanctuaries, Bureau of Ocean Energy Management, and State of California.
 The goal is to quantify relationships between climate, the ocean environment (physics, chemistry) and marine food webs (from microbes to fish and top predators), with the aim of providing predictive understanding of marine ecosystem responses to environmental change.

 The team is composed of members from academia/research and development (University of California Santa Cruz, Oregon State, MBARI, Point Blue, Humboldt State), federal government (NOAA) and IOOS Regional Association (CeNCOOS) institutions.